helenmurugan/scrambled-tech/README.md

 ## Bugs
 ### Fixed Bugs
 No major bugs were found during the development.
-However there are a couple of minor issues detailed below
+However there are a couple of minor issues detailed below:

-* When running the get_score function, a warning would apper in the terminal.
+* When running the get_score function, a warning would appear in the terminal.
 The warning stated that a later version of gspread (version 6.0.0) would include a syntax update.
 This affected one line of code only, and is not an issue for the version currently in use.
 I used filterwarnings('ignore') within the function to filter out that warning, whilst allowing any other unexpected warnings to show.

-* After deployment, I noticed that if you navigate to "How to play" and then proceed away from this page to play the game, the first line of the multiline string, which said "HOW TO PLAY:" would remain in the terminal during the game.
-The unwanted line was right at the top of the terminal, where you could only see it if you actively scrolled up.
+* After deployment, I noticed that if you navigate to "How to play" and then proceed away from this page to play the game, the first line of the multiline string, which said "HOW TO PLAY:" would remain in the terminal during the game, despite the terminal being cleared between features.
+The unwanted line was right at the top of the terminal, hidden but where you could see it if you actively scrolled up.
 To fix this error I tried the following:
 1. Including a blank line at the top of the string.
-1. Using a seperate print statement for "HOW TO PLAY:".
+1. Using a separate print statement for "HOW TO PLAY:".
 1. Repositioning HOW TO PLAY as a bullet point in the list in the multiline string.
 My reasonable attempts to fix the problem were unsuccessful, so I decided to remove the line "HOW TO PLAY:" entirely.
-This is not ideal but the problem is resolved and the page still makes sense to the user.
+This is not ideal, but the problem is resolved and the page still makes sense to the user.

 ### Unfixed Bugs
 There are no unfixed bugs.